tonymullen/ProMERNStackBook/README.md

 # Pro MERN Stack book notes

+## Chapter 11

+In this chapter we look at React-Bootstrap, a UI framework that abstracts away from CSS to enable us to easily create professional looking interfaces with minimal visual design skills and knowledge.

+### Chapter 11 notes and errors:

+* On page 316, the author describes a command line instruction for linux and Mac as

+        $ ln -s ../node_modules/bootstrap/dist public/bootstrap

+    However, if the present working directory is `ui` (which is where `public` is located) then there appears to be too many dots at the beginning of the path to `node_modules`.
+As I have my installation set up, the correct command line is:

+        $ ln -s ./node_modules/bootstrap/dist public/bootstrap

+* Nothing yet

 ## Chapter 10

 In this chapter we look at React forms that enable the application to be aware of user input and update its state in real time.